swojtasiak/fcml-lib/README.md

 Just head over to the INSTALL file available in the distribution archive in order to investigate the subject in great depth.

-The example should prints the following result:
+The example should print the following result:

 Chosen instruction code: `66154280`